pola14225/tinycom/README.md

 # TinyCom

-A very small and low cost computer, made in KiCAD.
+A very small and low cost modular computer, made in KiCAD.
 (work in progress...)

 ## TinyCom-A13